Reine Mazoyer: Book illustrations

 Mazoyer's artistic work has involved drawing, painting, installations, and book illustration.
 She usually uses very vivid colours in her paintings, which have been described as being in a "falsely naïve" style.
-This is clearly found in an ongoing collaboration with Dick Dixon, which between 2015 and 2024 had produced and published six books of humorous poetry by Dixon, illustrated by Mazoyer, called in sequence Rhymes for no Reason, Rhymes of the Newfangled Mariner, The Curse of the Square Crow, In Bed with the Cats' Pyjamas, Tricked by the Kippers' Knickers, and The Elephant in the Other Room.
+This is clearly found in an ongoing collaboration with Dick Dixon, which between 2015 and 2024 had produced and published seven books of humorous poetry by Dixon, illustrated by Mazoyer, called in sequence Rhymes for no Reason; Rhymes of the Newfangled Mariner; The Curse of the Square Crow; In Bed with the Cats' Pyjamas; Tricked by the Kippers' Knickers; The Elephant in the Other Room; and Too many Cooks have a Silver Lining.
 Mazoyer has also published L'Etang aux trente-six sourires (The Pond of 36 Smiles - 2009), a series of pastel drawings on black ink accompanied by haikus, inspired by her life as a young girl; Souvenirs d'Enfance, a book to accompany her exhibition at the Espace Trait Personnel in Paris in 2007; and Portraits d'Écrivains (Portraits of Writers - 1993), a series of drawings and water colours of writers, both friends and her favourite writers, including John Lennon and Albert Camus, accompanied by short texts.